-In the Expenses area of the forecast, you’ll estimate your regular monthly, yearly, and even one-time operating expenses -- rent, utilities, insurance, marketing costs, office supplies, and so on.
-The expenses entered here are short term; that is, they are typically used up within the period in which they are paid.
+In the Expenses section of the forecast, you’ll estimate your regular monthly, yearly, and even one-time operating expenses – rent, utilities, insurance, marketing costs, office supplies, and so on.
+The expenses entered here are short-term; that is, they are typically used up within the period they are paid.
 For example, paying rent in January provides you with value in January but not in February or beyond.
-The value is temporary.

 Common expenses you should not include here

 There are quite a few special expenses covered elsewhere in the forecast, so you want to avoid adding any of those to the Expenses page.

 The table below indicates where to enter the most common special expenses:

 |Special expense||Where to enter it in the forecast|

 |Manufacturing labor||Direct costs|

 |Major purchases (capital equipment, vehicles, long-lasting assets)||Assets (or Financing if you took out a loan for a purchase)|

 (For more, see What is the difference between direct costs and expenses?)